 Chief Creative Officer

 JWT North America

-Jeff Benjamin, former Partner and Chief Creative Officer at Crispin Porter + Bogusky, joined JWT in 2012 as Chief Creative Officer, North America.
+Jeff Benjamin, former Partner and Chief Creative Officer at Crispin Porter + Bogusky, joined JWT in 2012 as Chief Creative Officer, NA.

 During his career, Jeff has navigated clients through the interactive landscape with great success, creating some of the world’s most famous campaigns.
 His ability to lead multi-national marketers to break new ground opens up endless possibilities for brands.